Overcoming Noise in Entanglement Distribution: Pathways to noise resilience

-One may also note that this is a reasonable model for the maximally entangled state $\ket{\psi}=\ket{\Phi^+}:=\frac{1}{\sqrt{d}}\sum_i|ii\rangle$ in the presence of particle loss, where with probability $p$ the state remains intact, and with probability $1-p$ a particle from a pair is lost.
-Its statistics are replaced by the maximally mixed state, while its partner's are replaced by the marginal.
+One may also note that this model captures particle loss for the maximally entangled state $\ket{\psi}=\ket{\Phi^+}:=\frac{1}{\sqrt{d}}\sum_i|ii\rangle$, where with probability $p$ the state remains intact, and with probability $1-p$ a particle from a pair is lost.
+The measurement statistics of the lost photon correspond to the maximally mixed state, while the statistics of the partner photon are replaced by the marginal.
 In the case of the maximally entangled state, this marginal is also maximally mixed $\text{Tr}_B\ket{\Phi^+}\bra{\Phi^+}=\frac{1}{{d}}\mathds{1}$, resulting in the model in~\eqref{eq:noisemodel}.
+For this `isotropic' state, the resulting tolerance to noise, i.e. the critical $p_{c}$ after which the state becomes separable, scales as $p_{c}=\frac{1}{d+1}$.
+This can already be concluded from the first criteria for mixed state entanglement, such as positivity under partial transposition \cite{PhysRevLett.77.1413,HORODECKI19961} and has already been pointed out in early literature \cite{Vidal1999,Horodecki1999}.
+While for general states such resistance to depolarizing noise is quite generic \cite{Lami2016}, physical modeling can reveal even further avenues of avoiding noise in high-dimensions \cite{Zhu:2019tb}.
+We argue in Sec.~\ref{sec:expimpl}, that the noise introduced in both our experiments is close to white.
+Nonetheless, it is important to emphasise here, that we do not assume any noise model when analysing the experimental data for entanglement -- the simple noise model only serves as a motivating example for why we should be expecting an increased noise resistance and it is not needed for performing or analysing the experiment.
+In a realistic experimental setting, loss can affect the measurement statistics in more complex ways, such as introducing accidental coincidence counts due to detector or background noise.
+A more quantitative analysis of the precise role of noise in photonic entanglement has been performed recently \cite{Zhu:2019tb}, and supports our experimental results by demonstrating a clear advantage of going to high dimensions.
 For more general states, bipartite depolarizing maps \cite{Lami2016} capture different loss rates or detection efficiencies and can be solved analytically for any dimension.
 The common feature of these noise models is the fact that it is possible for the noise resistance to increase linearly with the system dimension $d_S$.
 As $d_S$ grows, so does the so-called `dimensionality of entanglement'.
 Thus, one should, in principle, be able to overcome any amount of noise, and detect entanglement, simply by looking in systems of high-enough dimension.
 Despite this feature, there are several reasons why this idea has not yet manifested in any practical setups.
 First, certifying entanglement requires one to collect enough information about the underlying quantum state.
 The number of measurements required to do this scales \textit{at least} linearly with the size of the system \cite{Bavaresco2018}.
 Second, the dimension of a system is not a fundamentally tunable parameter in an experiment and finally, the noise very much depends on the physical implementation of the chosen scheme.
-The theoretical description of any photon state is infinite-dimensional,
+The theoretical description of spatio-temporal degrees of freedom of any photon state is infinite-dimensional,